ApryseSDK/webviewer-BIM-sample/README.md

 # WebViewer BIM

-WebViewer is a powerful JavaScript-based library that's part of the PDFTron SDK.
+WebViewer is a powerful JavaScript-based library that is part of the Apryse SDK.
 It allows you to view and annotate various file formats (PDF, MS Office, images, videos) on your web app with a fully customizable UI.

 This sample uses the BIM addon for WebViewer.
 It allows you to view, annotate, and collaborate on 3D models.